mougiakouel/QGIS-Training-Manual/vector_classification/label_tool.rst

 This is not very useful!
 To make lines behave, we'll need to edit some options.

-First, hide the :guilabel:`places` layer so that it doesn't distract you.
-Then activate labels for the :guilabel:`streets` layer as before.
+* Hide the :guilabel:`places` layer so that it doesn't distract you.
+* Activate labels for the :guilabel:`streets` layer as before.
 (Remember to use the :guilabel:`Label tool` on the toolbar, not the one in :guilabel:`Label Properties`!)

-Set the font :guilabel:`Size` to :kbd:`9` so that you can see more labels, and be sure to zoom in on the Swellendam town area.
-In the :guilabel:`Label tool` dialog's :guilabel:`Advanced` tab, choose the following settings:
+* Set the font :guilabel:`Size` to :kbd:`9` so that you can see more labels.
+* Zoom in on the Swellendam town area.
+* In the :guilabel:`Label tool` dialog's :guilabel:`Advanced` tab, choose the following settings:

 .. image:: ../_static/labels/018.png
    :align: center